Emmaus (charity): History

+International movement

+During the 1950s, in many countries, communities imitating Abbé Pierre's actions emerged, following his practices as a model.
+In 1969, in Bern, Switzerland, 60 groups of people from 20 countries adopted the Universal Manifesto of the Emaús movement, deciding to create a general international secretary.

+In 1971, the Emaús movement became the International Emaús.
+The preamble of the organisation's manifesto states: Our name, Emaús, is one of a Palestinian city where those who were desperate found hope ahain.
+This name evokes in all, whether believers or not, our common conviction in which only love can unite us and help us move forward together.
+The objective of this movement is "to act for every human, every society, every nation, so they can live and share".

 By 2017 there were 400 Emmaus organisations in 44 countries.

 Emmaus in the UK

 The first British Emmaus Community appeared in Cambridge in 1992.
 It was set up by Selwyn Image, who had been a student volunteer at an Emmaus Community in Paris.
 The charity provides formerly homeless people with a home and work, usually collecting, sorting and reselling donated furniture and household goods.
-Emmaus UK acts as a central resource to local Emmaus Communities across the UK.
+'Emmaus UK acts as a central resource to local Emmaus Communities across the UK.
 As of September 2016, there are 28 Emmaus Communities operating in the UK, with others under development.
 These communities provide accommodation and meaningful work for formerly homeless people.